Pjbomb2/TrueTrace-Unity-Pathtracer/README.md

   <li>ReSTIR Spatial M-Cap - Tuneable parameter, increase this if you have lots of lights(standard values would be between 32 and 640 for reference, but going higher or lower is needed at times)</li>
   <li>Use ReSTIR GI - Enables ReSTIR GI which is usually much higher quality</li>
   <li>Do Sample Connection Validation - Confirms that two samples are mutually visable and throws it away if they are not</li>
-  <li>Update Rate - How many pixels per frame get re-traced to ensure they are still valid paths</li>
+  <li>Update Rate - How many pixels per frame get re-traced to ensure they are still valid paths(7 is a good number to aim for here)</li>
   <li>Enable Temporal - Enables the Temporal pass of ReSTIR GI(allows samples to travel across time</li>
   <li>Temporal M Cap - How long a sample may live for, lower means lighting updates faster(until 0 which is the opposite) but more noise(reccomended either 0 or around 12, but can be played with)</li>
   <li>Permute Temporal Samples - Turns on permutation sampling, can lead to much higher quality much faster, but a lower M cap is reccomended(around 3-12)</li>